riogrande75/Dahua/dahuavto2mqtt/README.md

 ## How to use

-To use this add-on, you need to supply the config for your intercom and MQTT gateway
+To use this add-on, you need to supply the config for your intercom and MQTT Broker

 - Requires you to use one of the supported Dahua Intercoms
 - Requires you to run a local MQTT server
-- [MQTT Event's][mqtt-events]
+- [DahuaVTO2MQTT's documentation][documentation]

 ## Configuration